lorenzwalthert/strcode/README.md

 <a id="intro"></a>
 # Introduction

-The `strcode` (short for structuring code) package contains tools to organize and abstract your code better.
-It consists of
+This special version of the `strcode` package (short for "structuring code") contains tools to help you organize and abstract your R scripts and to embed semantics according to the [ProvONE Data Model for Workflow Semantics)[http://bit.ly/2eOUuAX].
+It consists of:

-- An [RStudio Add-in](https://rstudio.github.io/rstudioaddins/) that lets you quickly add code block separators and titles (possibly with unique identifiers) to divide your work into sections.
-The titles are recognized as sections by RStudio, which enhances the coding experience further.
+- An [RStudio Add-in](https://rstudio.github.io/rstudioaddins/) that lets you quickly insert code block separators and titles (possibly with unique identifiers) to divide your work into sections.
+The titles are recognized as sections by RStudio, which further enhances the coding experience.
-- A function `sum_str` that summarizes the code structure based on the separators and their comments added with the Add-in.
-For one or more files, it can cat the structure to the console or a file.
+- A function `sum_str` that summarizes the code structure based on the separators and comments added with the Add-in.
+For one or more files, it can send the structure to the console or a file.
-  - `sum_str` function can also structure code with embedded semantics, and generate an RDF file and RDF diagram automatically.
+  - **NEW**: The `sum_str` function now can structure code with **embedded semantics** and can generate RDF files (N3 format) and visual representations of the RDF graph automatically.
-  - Users can define the association library by themselves for `sum_str` which contains rules of automatically generated associations.
+  - To assist RDF generation, users can manually define the association library (relationships between entities of various classes). `sum_str` has built-in rules for automatic property generation for `ProvONE` entity types.
 - An [RStudio Add-in](https://rstudio.github.io/rstudioaddins/) that lets you insert a code anchor, that is, a hash sequence which can be used to uniquely identify a line in a large code base.

 <!-- You can learn more about structuring code in [Bono Usu](https://github.com/lorenzwalthert/bonousu/blob/devel/docs/commenting-code.html),